Table of Contents[Hide][Show]

 Grayl Water Bottle Filter

 Fill.
 Press.
 Drink.
 This is perhaps one of the most intimate ways to gift a useful item to an outdoorsy companion.
-Nothing says “I love you” like the promise of a Giardia-free backcountry excursion.
+One of the best outdoor gear gifts is one that says “I love you too much to let you get Giardia”.
 This compact, light bottle is an easy and cost-effective way to make sure your water is safe to drink with no fuss of tablets or drops when you’re far from a tap.
-Get the Grayl for $59.99 and drink with confidence no matter your coordinates.
+Get the Grayl for $69.95 and drink with confidence no matter your coordinates.
+This is one of our favorite gift ideas, especially for someone who loves backcountry excursions!

 The Ultimate Camp Chair – Helinox

-Sure, a folding lawn chair will work in your campsite, but this is the Cadillac of camping when it comes to lounging!
+Sure, a folding lawn chair will work for campers, but this is the Cadillac of camping when it comes to lounging around the fire pit!
 The Helinox brand is coveted in the camping world for packability and comfort.
 So this can be the gift which makes your cozy camper cry out in delight this year.
 The Camp One is a luxe chair, sure, but that campfire time is an elevated experience when you sit in style!

-Outdoor Gift Guide – Everyday Adventurers (Under $50)
+Outdoor Gift Guide – Best Outdoor Gear Gifts for Everyday Adventurers (Under $50)

 Stormy Kromer – Beanie & Classic Cap

 A legendary brand in the Midwest, Stormy Kromer’s classic cap was a team effort between a husband and wife seeking a cap which would stay on and keep your ears warm!
 Stormy Kromer is a household name in adventure families and a comfortable way to enjoy those crisp days without worrying about frostbite.
 They even have styles to keep the tykes toastie.
-From wool vests to caps and beanies, this practical gift option is durable and adorable.
+From wool vests to caps and beanies, these practical gift ideas are both durable and adorable.

 HydroFlask water bottle